-Proposition D would change SFERS service pension benefits for all employees hired after December 31, 2011 by:
+Proposition D would change SFERS service [pension retirement] [3] benefits for all employees hired after December 31, 2011 by:

 - For all employees, limiting covered compensation to base salary, and calculating final compensation from a five-year average. - For safety employees, increasing the years of service requirement to 10 years at age 50.
 Those employees who retire at age 50 would receive 2% of compensation for each year of service, increasing to a maximum of 2.7% at age 57. - For miscellaneous employees, increasing the minimum retirement age to 55 with 20 years of service or 65 with 10 years.
-Those employees who retire at age 55 would receive 1.3% of compensation for each year of service, increasing to a maximum of 2.3% at age 65. - Limiting the maximum annual pension to the lesser of 75% of final compensation or \$140,000, adjusted for inflation.
+Those employees who retire at age 55 would receive 1.3% of compensation for each year of service, increasing to a maximum of 2.3% at age 65. - Limiting the maximum annual [pension retirement benefit] [3] to the lesser of 75% of final compensation (currently the rule for miscellaneous employees, but not for safety employees) [4] or \$140,000, adjusted for inflation.

-Some employees who leave City employment before becoming eligible for service retirement can receive a "vesting retirement."

-Proposition D would provide that for those safety employees in SFERS plans created in 2010 who receive a vesting retirement, the years of service requirement would be increased from five to ten years.
-The percentage per year of credited service would be the same as for the new service pension plan.

-For those miscellaneous employees in SFERS plans created in 2010, the minimum age to receive a vesting retirement would rise to age 55 and, when applicable, the percent per year of credited service would be the same as for the new service pension plan.
+Some employees in SFERS plans created in 2010 [5] who leave City employment before becoming eligible for service retirement can receive a modified service pension, or "vesting retirement", at a later date.
+Proposition D would provide that for those safety employees in SFERS plans created in 2010 who receive a vesting retirement, the years of service requirement for a "vesting retirement" would be increased from five to ten years, and the percentage per year of credited service would be the same as for the new service [pension retirement] [3] plan.
+For those miscellaneous employees in SFERS plans created in 2010, the minimum age to receive a "vesting retirement" would rise to age 55 and, when applicable, the percent per year of credited service would be the same as for the new service [pension retirement] [3] plan.

-Proposition would also:
+Proposition D would also:

-- limit cost-of-living adjustments for SFERS retirees; - prohibit the City from paying any employee's contribution; - permit current employees to participate in the lower contribution/ lower benefit plans that apply to new employees, - permit all employees participating in such plans to pay lower contribution rates under certain circumstances; and

-• for current and future employees, permit the City and unions to negotiate a supplemental retirement plan with defined City and employee contributions.
+- limit cost-of-living adjustments for SFERS retirees; - prohibit the City from paying any employee's contribution; - permit current employees to participate in the lower contribution/ lower benefit plans that apply to new employees, - permit all employees participating in such plans to pay lower contribution rates under certain circumstances; and - for current and future employees, permit the City and unions to negotiate a supplemental retirement plan with defined City and employee contributions.